-- Aware of and knowledgeable about their vaccination coverage and missed opportunities to vaccinate, - Motivated to try new immunization service delivery strategies and incorporate changes into their current practices, - Capable of sustaining changes and improvements to their vaccination delivery services, and - Able to use available data from the registry and/or EHR to improve services and coverage.
+- Aware of and knowledgeable about their vaccination coverage and missed opportunities to vaccinate - Motivated to try new immunization service delivery strategies and incorporate changes into their current practices - Capable of sustaining changes and improvements to their vaccination delivery services, and - Able to use available data from the registry and/or EHR to improve services and coverage.

 During the IQIP site visit, clinics will be evaluated on successful reporting of vaccine administrations to ImmTrac2 and on the clinic's efforts to increase coverage rates at their site.
 Vaccination coverage is measured at or near the time of the site visit to establish a baseline performance and again one year later to evaluate progress.
-REs must conduct follow-up activities at 2-, 6-, and 12-month intervals by telephone and in accordance with the IQIP Program policies.
-It is recommended the signing clinician and primary or backup vaccine coordinator be present during the IQIP visit.
-At the end of the site visit, the staff who were present are required to sign the "Acknowledgement of Receipt (AR)" form, stock nos.
-11-14888 or 11-14981.
+Currently TVFC program Providers who qualify for an IQIP visit will get a visit termed as "Combination Site Visit" which will include their annual Compliance visit at the same time.

 IQIP visits must be documented in the IQIP Database during the site visits.
-If internet access is not available, the visit must be entered within 10 days of the initial visit.
-Follow-up visits will be scheduled in the IQIP database during the initial visit and required to be conducted within 10 days of the scheduled date.
+If internet access is not available, the visit must be entered within 24 hours of the initial visit.
+It is required that the signing clinician, primary vaccine, or backup vaccine coordinator be present during one IQIP visit.